seanap/Docker-Update-Script/README.md

 # Docker-Update-Script
 Create a script to run the 4 docker commands needed to force pull/upgrade docker apps using docker-compose.
-Add this to path to make an executable from anywhere command.
+Add this to path to make an executable from anywhere command, and automate with CRON.

 # Install